Exponential periods and o-minimality: Definable manifolds

-The case of a modification combines the two operations. \end{proof}
+The case of a modification combines the two operations: the pseudo-orientation on $G$ defines one on the subset $U$, and hence the isomorphic $U'$.
+It extends to the superset $G'$. \end{proof}

-\begin{cor} Let $G,H\subset M$ be definable subsets of dimension at most $d$ of a definable manifold with corners, equipped with a pseudo-orientation on $G\cup H$.
+\begin{cor} Let $G,H\subset M$ be definable subsets of dimension at most $d$ of a definable $C^p$-manifold with corners, equipped with a pseudo-orientation on $G\cup H$.
 Let $\omega$ be a definable differential form of degree $d$ on $G\cup H$.
 Then with the restricted pseudo-orientations

-and the left hand side is finite if and only if all terms on the right are. \end{cor} \begin{proof}We may assume $\dim G = \dim H=d$.
+where the left hand side is absolutely convergent if and only if all terms on the right are. \end{cor} \begin{proof}We may assume $\dim G = \dim H=d$.
 We can decompose $G\cup H$ into the disjoint subsets $G\cap H, G\ohne H, H\ohne G$.
 Hence it suffices to check the formula in the case where the two sets are disjoint.

 We start with an orientation on a definable open subset $U\subset \reg_d(G\cup H)$ with $\dim (G\cup H)\ohne U < d$.
 The pseudo-orientations on $G$ and $H$ are represented by the restricted orientations on $V=U\cap \reg_d(G)$ and $W=U\cap\reg_d(H)$, respectively.
 Then $V\cup W$ represents our pseudo-orientation on $G\cup H$.
 By definition and by the standard computation rules for integration on manifolds, we find